 By selecting and sponsoring employees to attend this course, companies acknowledge past performance and invest in accelerated professional development.

 The course also offers invaluable insights and perspective to seed dealers and companies offering products and services to the seed industry, including seed treatments, crop protection, seed enhancement and technology, machinery and equipment, etc. The instructors include experts from the public and private sectors.

-- Plant Breeding Research
+- Plant Breeding and Research

 - Sales and Marketing

-- gearing up to enter a new market
+- Gearing up to enter a new market